jio-gl/vixify/README.md

 4. **Block Proposer is Unpredictable**: Miners (with less than 50% of the stake) don't know if their mined block or whose block will be chosen for consensus. *Next block proposer is not predictable*.
 5. **Block Proposer Chances are Predictable**: Miners might have some probabilistic hint that they are going to be the next block proposer but they are never certain, unless they have more than 50% of the stake and then they can start to do some attacks on the blockchain and eventually getting 100% of the stake and total control of the blockchain.

-To see the differences between Nakamoto Consensus and Vixify Consensus check the following diagrams:
+To see the differences between Nakamoto Consensus and Vixify Consensus check the following simplified diagrams:

 ![Nakamoto Consensus diagram](https://i.ibb.co/QYsqKDK/Vixify-Consensus.png "Nakamoto Consensus diagram")